 It is strongly recommended that at least an Administrator Password be set, since not having set a password gives everyone who boots the system the equivalent of Administrative access.
-Unless an Administrator password is installed, any User can go into Setup and change BIOS settings at will.
+Unless an Administrator password is installed, anyone with access to the system can go into Setup and change BIOS settings at will.